argoproj/argo-helm/charts/argo-rollouts/README.md

 * `quay.io` is the default registry now
 * We introduce a template function for the labels here to reduce code duplication.
 This also affects the Deployment `matchLabels` selector.
   To upgrade an existing installation, please **add the `--force` parameter** to the `helm upgrade` command or **delete the Deployment resource** before you upgrade.
 This is necessary because Deployment's label selector is immutable.
+* All resources are now prefixed with the template `"argo-rollouts.fullname"`.
+  This enables the users to override resource names via the `nameOverride` and `fullnameOverride` parameters.
 * Breaking parameters update
   * `securityContext` was renamed to `containerSecurityContext`
   * Added `controller.image.registry`.
 Prior to this chart version you had to override the registry via `controller.image.repository`